-These are the lexemes - names, operators, numeric literals, punctuation, line numbers (BASIC), etc.
+Here, we identify the lexemes - names, operators, numeric literals, punctuation, line numbers (BASIC), etc.

 In many ways, lexical analysis is similar to syntax analysis, but it is generally a easier problem.

 So lexical analysis is usually performed separately from syntax analysis.
 Why?